canonical/checkbox/docs/explanation/remote.rst

 Comparison with SSH
 ===================

-It's easy to lose SSH connection with the :term:`DUT`, and if the device doesn't offer screen-like functionality then the Checkbox session has to be started over.
+It's easy to lose SSH connection with the :term:`Agent`, and if the device doesn't offer screen-like functionality then the Checkbox session has to be started over.